 A luxury home theater is all about creating an immersive experience where every detail helps to enhance the look and feel of the room.
 The design process can feel a bit overwhelming with decisions to be made about all sorts of equipment, cinema seating, and home theater lighting ideas.
 It’s easy to get distracted with more exciting elements of the room like picking out screens and forgetting all about the lights.
 But neglecting the importance of a lighting plan could make or break a custom home theater.

 The tone and ambiance are both set by the lighting.
 Lights chosen with careful consideration can lift the design to the next level.
 The magic of proper lighting is more than just aesthetics; it’s also one of the best ways to make home theaters fully functional.

 One of the biggest design mistakes in home cinemas is assuming that as long as the room is dark, it will work.
 Blocking out exterior light is an important step, but it is only the first step towards genuinely magical lighting.
-Which is why we’ve put together this handy guide of home theater lighting ideas to help navigate the types of lighting you should include and those that are best to avoid.
+This is why we’ve put together this handy guide of home theater lighting ideas to help navigate the types of lighting you should include and those that are best to avoid.

 Make a lighting plan early in the home theater design process